Bifurcations of highly inclined near halo orbits using Moser regularization: Dynamical Models and Symplectic Scaling Framework

 This rescaling is useful because it provides a perturbative framework where solutions of the Hill's problem continue into the CR3BP.
 While the expression~\eqref{eqn:rescaled-CR3BP-expanded} is not numerically practical due to the singular denominator $\mu^{2/3}$, we provide in Appendix~\ref{sec:appendix_rescaled_ham} an equivalent formulation suitable for numerical computations.

 \begin{remark} When $\mu = 1$, the rescaled Hamiltonian $\hat{H}_\mu$ corresponds to the \emph{rotating Kepler problem}.
-Thus, the rescaled CR3BP interpolates between Hill's problem ($\mu \to 0$) and the rotating Kepler problem ($\mu \to 1$) in the vicinity of the second primary. \end{remark}
+Thus, the rescaled CR3BP interpolates between Hill's problem ($\mu \to 0$) and the rotating Kepler problem ($\mu \to 1$) in the vicinity of the light primary. \end{remark}